-- 54 This option would enable delivery of elements from Option 1 and 2 above.
-The NZTA would be able to invest the \$1 billion across the pipeline of Roads of National Significance projects and s 9(2)(f)(iv).
-Road users and public transport patrons would both benefit from these projects. - 55 In practice this means that NZTA could use the \$1 billion to invest against the projects below totalling $\frac{s \ 9(2)(f(V), s)}{9(2)(ba)(i)}$ to accelerate the delivery of these projects through to construction in the 2027-30 period:
+- This option would enable delivery of elements from Option 1 and 2 above.
+The NZTA would be able to invest the \$1 billion across the pipeline of Roads of National Significance projects and \$\frac{s}{9(2)(f)(iv)}\$.
+Road users and public transport patrons would both benefit from these projects. - In practice this means that NZTA could use the \$1 billion to invest against the projects below totalling \$\frac{s}{9(2)(f)(iv), s}\$ to accelerate the delivery of these projects through to construction in the 2027-30 period:

-- 56 Without the additional funding the NZTA Board will have to trade off the planning, consenting, design and property phases of the above projects, with the construction and delivery of other projects. - 57 The higher funding range in the Public Transport Infrastructure Activity Class would enable NZTA to invest NLTF funding in other major public transport projects, \$9(2)(f)(iv) . - 58 It is a condition of drawing down the funding from the tagged contingency that Ministers specify the projects to be funded.
+- Without the additional funding the NZTA Board will have to trade off the planning, consenting, design and property phases of the above projects, with the construction and delivery of other projects. - The higher funding range in the Public Transport Infrastructure Activity Class would enable NZTA to invest NLTF funding in other major public transport projects, \$\frac{s \ 9(2)(f)(iv)}{s \ 9(2)(f)(iv)}\$ - It is a condition of drawing down the funding from the tagged contingency that Ministers specify the projects to be funded.
 Under this option, there is a clear pipeline of priority projects that can make up the full \$1 billion that can be presented to Treasury for draw down of the funding.